-The first iteration (version 1.0) of the data schema will focus on the data required for managing exposure accumulations, rather than other areas of decision support, such as underwriting individual accounts, risk selection, pricing decisions, claims management or operational risk.
-Some of the key attributes developed for this schema will be of use in these other areas, but maintaining focus on exposure is important.
+The data schema focuses on the data required for managing exposure accumulations.

+Other areas of cyber risk decision support may be considered in future versions of the schema, such as underwriting individual accounts, risk selection, pricing decisions, claims management, or operational risk.
+Some of the key attributes developed for this schema will be of use in these other areas, but maintaining focus on exposure accumulation is important.